Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 Will hiding the address delay me?

-No. In most setups, suburb/postcode and a map pin are still visible for planning.
+No. In most setups, suburb/postcode and a general pin are still visible for planning.
 The full door number appears instantly once you tap On the Way.

 Why can’t I tap “I have arrived”?